 Students should be aware that under the Protection for Persons in Care Act, all new employees, volunteers and other people engaged for services by designated agencies (hospitals, nursing homes, lodges, group homes, etc.) must complete a Police Information Check (also known as a Criminal Record Check, Security Clearance Check, or Police Clearance), which must include a Vulnerable Sector Check.
 In addition, certain other agencies, organizations, and educational facilities may require students to present a Police Information Check prior to entering a practicum, work placement term, internship, or field experience placement.
 Students who have concerns related to their ability to provide a clear Police Information Check should consult with the Associate Dean, Undergraduate.
-Students will be informed of the need for a Police Information Check prior to specific practicum (field experience) placement.
-See Requirement for Police Information Checks for more information on the general requirements concerning Police Information Checks and the fees associated with them.
+Students will be informed of the need for a Police Information Checks for more information on the general requirement for Police Information Checks for more information on the general requirements concerning Police Information Checks and the fees associated with them.

-Detailed information about the Science Internship Program is available at uab. ca/ScienceInternship..
+Detailed information about the Science Internship Program is available at uab. ca/ScienceInternship.